haku/blogthing/README.md

 * [x] proper way to create new posts, list posts, etc
 * [x] use postgres to store content
 * [x] store and show past versions
+* [x] editor view fits on screen nicely including mobile
+* [ ] some basic nav, like back to home from editor
+* [ ] figure out what is going on with thing_date / sort-key / whatever
 * [ ] way to mark ready to publish etc
 * [ ] minimal file management for deleting uploads, re-inserting them, etc